Biden to host April state visit for South Korean leader Yoon

 Afterward, Yoon will be feted at a State Department luncheon, typically hosted by the vice president, before he returns to the White House for a fancy dinner with hundreds of guests and a multiple-course menu and entertainment curated by the U.S. first lady and her team.

-Victor Cha, a senior vice president and the Korea chair at the Center for Strategic and International Studies, a foreign policy think tank in Washington, said South Korea has always been strongly allied with the U.S. He said Yoon's visit will also commemorate the 70th anniversary of the Korean War armistice, which formally ended the war between North and South Korea in July 1953.
+Victor Cha, a senior vice president and the Korea chair at the Center for Strategic and International Studies, a foreign policy think tank in Washington, said South Korea has always been strongly allied with the U.S. He said Yoon's visit will also commemorate the 70th anniversary of the Korean War armistice, which formally ended hostilities on the peninsula in July 1953.

 One takeaway from Yoon's visit is that South Korea is now "all in" and willing to work with the U.S., Japan, Australia, the European Union and others to counter challenges to the world order by Russia, China and North Korea, Cha said in an email.